Cork IT overcome Waterford IT to reach Fitzgibbon Cup quarter-finals

 Elsewhere in Group B tonight, IT Carlow comfortably overcame Garda College 3-16 to 1-7, sending them through to the quarter finals.

-DIT will join them in the last eight, after they overcame Maynooth 4-11 to 1-9 in Group D.
+TU Dublin City Campus will join them in the last eight, after they overcame Maynooth 4-11 to 1-9 in Group D.

 And finally, in Group A, UCD beat UL 3-8 to 0-15, however, they failed to overturn a 16-point scoring difference required to secure their spot in the quarters.